 This is a post from my blog, which I have long since stopped maintaining.
 The page has been preserved in case its content is of any interest.
 Please go back to the homepage to see the current contents of this site.

 Like many angsty young adults, I spent the last few months of my time at University wondering what would become of the friendships I’d made there — which friends I’d keep in touch with; how often I’d see them.
 Having lived and worked with many of them, and shared each other’s lives in such minute detail, how could I deal with not having that constant interaction any more?

 Suddenly, it was like the old times were back again.
 We could stay in touch forever, and share the minutiae of our lives just like always.

 But since then, it’s kind of taken over.
 I’ve caught myself checking Twitter and Facebook on my phone while crossing the street, as if that iota of interaction couldn’t wait thirty seconds for me to ensure my own safety.
-My son has started talking to me while I was using my phone, and in my mind it was the phone that had priority and Joseph that was the inconvenience.
+People have started talking to me while I was using my phone, and in my mind it was the phone that had priority and them that was the inconvenience.

 I saw this comic the other day, and although its charicature of the social networking-obsessed user is a long way from the way I act most of the time, the intention behind it still rings true.